dikylung/EdgeServicesWorkshop/EdgeServicesWorkshop.md

 <p>i) Read description - Fill up the “Enter your last name:” with “Smith”.
 Observe that you’re getting a success “200” response on Chrome Developer Tool</p>
 <p>ii) Now for the attack on the Database!
 Fill up the “Enter your last name:” with “Smith’ or ‘x’='x”.</p>
 <blockquote>
-<p>Observe that your SQL Injection on the vulnerable website has been blocked with Chrome Developer Tool</p>
+<p>Observe that your SQL Injection on the vulnerable website has been blocked on the Chrome Developer Tool</p>
 </blockquote>
 </li>
 <li>